mvdnbrk/laravel-mix-docs/workflow.md

 ```
 Give it a tweak, and wait for the OS notification, which signals that the compilation has completed.
 Great!

-> Tip: You may also use `mix.browserSync('myapp.test')` to automatically reload the browser when any relevant file in your Laravel app is changed.
+> {tip} You may also use `mix.browserSync('myapp.test')` to automatically reload the browser when any relevant file in your Laravel app is changed.

 ### Step 5: Update Your View